Tutorial: Detect threats with Azure Sentinel Preview

 After you paste your query into the Set alert rule field, you can immediately see a simulation of the alert under Logic alert simulation so that you can gain understanding of how much data will be generated over a specific time interval for the alert you created.
 This will depend on what you set for Frequency and Threshold.
 If you see that on average, your alert will be triggered too frequently, you will want to set the number of results higher so that it's above your average baseline.

 Click Create to initialize your alert rule.
-After the alert is created, a case is created that contains the alert.
+After the alert is created, an incident is created that contains the alert.
 You can see the defined detection rules as rows in the Security Analytics tab.
 You can also see the number of matches for each rule - the alerts triggered.
 From this list you can enable, disable, or delete each rule.
 You can also right-select the ellipsis (...) at the end of the row for each alert to edit, disable, clone, show matches, or delete a rule.
 The Analytics page is a gallery of all your active alert rules, including templates you enable and alert rules you create based on templates.

 In this tutorial, you learned how to get started detecting threats using Azure Sentinel.